Omikhleia/resilient.sile/examples/manual-styling/advanced/liststyles.md

    pre-defined, all of the styles inheriting from a common parent style `lists-enumerate-base`.

-When styling your lists, you have more the one option.
+When styling your lists, you have more than one option.

  - You may, of course, alter these styles at your convenience, whether the "main" set, the `alternate` set, or both.